by Joseph Heller

 Bring on the tough stuff - there’s not just one right answer.

-One of the most challenging aspects of this novel is piecing together the order in which events occur.
-How does Heller manipulate time, fragment the action and confuse cause and effect?
-More importantly, how does this confusing form fit the function?
+- One of the most challenging aspects of this novel is piecing together the order in which events occur.
+How does Heller manipulate time, fragment the action, and confuse cause and effect?
+More important, how does this confusing form fit the function?
 In other words, how does the way in which this story is told fit with what is actually happening in the story?

-Few of the characters ever form lasting friendships with fellow soldiers.
+- Few of the characters ever form lasting friendships with fellow soldiers.
 How is the individual kept isolated from his peers?
-In what ways do they cope with their loneliness?
+In what ways do characters cope with their loneliness?

-How does Yossarian keep his personal integrity amidst all the corruption and apathy in Pianosa?
+- How does Yossarian maintain his personal integrity amidst all the corruption and apathy in Pianosa?
 What particular characteristics does he value?
 And what moral lines does he refuse to cross?

 - Do you consider the ending of Catch-22 a happy or sad one?
 How might it be construed as a triumph for Yossarian?
 A defeat?
 Is it the only way out of the mad system of Catch-22?